Local Anaesthesia has two main types, amides and esters. This article discusses dosing, side effects, calculations with examples.

 - Amides: Bupivacaine

-There are 3 required values in local anaesthesia calculations: maximum dose, maximum volume and concentration.
-In conjunction with patient weight, any local anaesthetic calculation can be performed
+There are 4 values in local anaesthetic calculations: maximum dose, maximum volume and concentration and patient's weight.

-To convert % to mg/kg = Multiply the % by 10
+- Must convert % to mg/kg by multiplying the % by 10.

 The Devine formulation is the most commonly accepted calculation (most applicable for people at least 60 inches, or 5 feet, tall):